 PETA recognised global animal test–free companies, verify that they and their suppliers do not conduct, commission, pay for, or allow any tests on animals for their ingredients or finished products.
 In cases where the entire product line is free of animal-derived ingredients, they’re certified vegan too.
 The global animal test–free and vegan companies are truly cruelty-free.

 Australian Certified Organic (ACO) is the main certifying body for organic cosmetics.
 Therefore, ACO follows the COSMOS standard, which is developed by five European bodies and is specifically for cosmetics.

 When buying a UK soil association certified brand, you’re saying no to animal testing, genetically modified ingredients, as well as controversial chemicals, parabens and phthalates and synthetic colours, dyes or fragrances.
 Products labelled ‘organic’ under the Soil Association contains 95% organic component of all ingredients.

 A COSMOS certified product could contain any of the four signatures — Organic, Natural, Certified and Approved.
 The COSMOS-standard assures that a brand’s products are genuine organic or natural cosmetics produced to the highest feasible sustainability practices.
 Their Organic certified products carry at least 20% organic of the total product.
 You can find the COSMOS stamp under at least eleven authorised certifying bodies around the world.

-An avid storyteller, Ananya is passionate about the future of ethical and accessible virtual fashion.
-You can find her having a ball of a time experimenting with natural dyes and digital prints!
+An avid storyteller, Ananya is passionate about the future of sustainable and accessible virtual fashion.
+You can find her having a ball of a time experimenting with digital prints and 3D designs!